Pacific: 2024 Requirements, Scores & GPAs | CampusReel

 Prepare Your Application

-- Write a stellar essay that shows University of the Pacific (UOP) something they can’t figure out from the other parts of your application.
+- Write a stellar essay that shows Pacific University something they can’t figure out from the other parts of your application.
 For a detailed guide on writing the best college essay, check this out.

 - Get teacher recs that speak to your character.
 If you know what you’re majoring in and include that in your Pacific app, try to have at least 1 recommendation from a teacher in that department.